The Best Bay Leaf Substitute (5 Options for When You’re Out)

 2. Basil

-As a member of the mint family, basil can work as a bay leaf substitute.
+Basil is a member of the mint family and can work as a bay leaf substitute.
 It also has bitter and peppery notes.
 However, fresh basil is not an exact substitute for a bay leaf because it also has a hint of anise, which is sweet and tastes like licorice.
-When dried, basil loses the strong anise notes, so it tastes closer to a bay leaf.
+Basil loses the strong anise notes when dried, so it tastes closer to a bay leaf.

 Dried basil is a good substitute for bay leaves in Thai, Italian, and other tomato-based dishes, like pasta sauces and stews.